GeoNode/documentation/admin/mgmt_commands/index.rst

 Management Command ``importlayers``
 -----------------------------------

-The ``geonode.layers`` Django app includes 2 management commands that you can use to load or configure data in your GeoNode.
+The ``geonode.geoserver`` Django app includes 2 management commands that you can use to load data in your GeoNode.

 Both of them can be invoked by using the ``manage.py`` script.